suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 })
 ```

-With this state we can replace the static map image with our dynamic map.
-Inside
+With this state, we can replace the static map image with our dynamic map.
-the `ReactMapGL` we include a `NavigationalControl` component, also from
+Inside the `ReactMapGL` we include a `NavigationalControl` component, also from
 mapbox-gl, that shows a small zoom control interface.
 We also set the map's
 style to be absolutely positioned to work with our CSS.